 This post may contain affiliate links.
 Please read my Privacy Policy for details.

-I am so excited to share this Limoncello spritz recipe.
-It is the perfect Italian cocktail made from simple ingredients.
-This drink falls into the classic Aperol spritz category made from Italian lemon liquor (Limoncello), Italian white sparkling wine (prosecco), and club soda.
-The combination is light, refreshing, and a perfect drink on a hot summer day.
+Limoncello spritz is the perfect Italian cocktail made with simple ingredients.
+This drink falls into the classic Aperol spritz category and is made from Italian lemon liquor (Limoncello), white sparkling wine (prosecco), and club soda.
+The combination is light, refreshing, and perfect on a hot summer day.
 When garnished with a slice of lemon, bright fruits, and mint, it is eye-pleasing and mouthwatering.

 This drink pairs well with pineapple and mango salsa or my strawberry and dried apricot salad.
 The combination makes for a perfect outdoor summer meal.